10 – Front Row Seat

 # 3 – Should’ve Known Better

-At number three on this top 10 Richard Marx songs list we present the great song “Should’ve Known Better.”
+At number three on this top 10 Richard Marx songs list, we present the great song “Should’ve Known Better.”
 The song was released on his self-titled debut album in 1987.
-It served as the follow up single to “Don’t Mean Nothing.”
-The song “Should’ve Known Better, was just as successful as his debut single as both songs peaked at number three on the Billboard Hot 100.
+It served as the follow-up single to “Don’t Mean Nothing.”
+The song “Should’ve Known Better, was just as successful as his debut single, as both songs peaked at number three on the Billboard Hot 100.

 # 2 – Right Here Waiting

-If there’s one memorable piano riff from the 80s that you can’t forget it would be Richard Marx’s “Right Here Waiting.”
-Along with Bruce Hornsby’s “The Way It Is,” and Don Henley’s “End Of The Innocence,”(also played by Hornsby) “Right Here Waiting,” defined the adult contemporary sound of the 80s that crossed over big time onto the pop charts.
+If there’s one memorable piano riff from the 80s that you can’t forget, it would be Richard Marx’s “Right Here Waiting.”
+Along with Bruce Hornsby’s “The Way It Is” and Don Henley’s “End Of The Innocence”(also played by Hornsby), “Right Here Waiting” defined the adult contemporary sound of the 80s that crossed over big time onto the pop charts.

 # 1 – Don’t Mean Nothing

-We close out our Top 10 Richard Marx Songs list with the songwriters first big hit entitled Don’t Mean Nothing.
-With Joe Walsh’s brilliant guitar playing on song with a killer hook, the song was destined to be a big hit.
+We close out our Top 10 Richard Marx Songs list with the songwriter’s first big hit, “Don’t Mean Nothing.”
+With Joe Walsh’s brilliant guitar playing on the song, and with a killer hook, the song was destined to be a big hit.
 And it was!
-Richard Marx’s debut single that turned him instantly into a household name went straight up the Billboard charts peaking at number three.
+Richard Marx’s debut single, which turned him instantly into a household name, went straight up the Billboard charts, peaking at number three.